 Here $i$ and $j$ run over the particle species of the projectiles, which in this case is just scalars and gravitons.
-To match onto the full-theory diagrams in Eq. (\ref{FT Tree}), where there are no soft-graviton emissions, we find that the soft operators reduces to $\mathcal{O}_S = 2\mathcal{P}_\perp^2$ to cancel one of the Glauber propagators.
+To match onto the full-theory diagrams in Eq. (\ref{FT Tree}), where there are no soft-graviton emissions.
 We find the collinear operators to be